Sheepy-Ltd/API/README.md

-This is a Bot API made by Samuel#0420, its purpose is to make the bot building process a lot easier by giving you the tools you want for building a bot straight out of the box like command registering, databases and event listening but is also here to try make things much simpler for the end users too.
+This is a Bot API made by Samuel#0420, its purpose is to make the bot building process a lot easier by giving you the tools you want for building a bot straight out of the box like command registering, databases and event listening but is also here to try make things much simpler for the developers too.

 This is made in spare time and in the hopes people will use it.
 If you like the project and want to contribute please feel free to do so, any support is welcome.

-You can find documentation about the lib this application uses [here](https://github.com/DV8FromTheWorld/JDA)
+You can find documentation about the lib used [here](https://github.com/DV8FromTheWorld/JDA)

 As a side note for using databases with this, the API uses Postgresql by default but does support MySQL and MariaDB.